gurbanovcavad/ACL-Configuration/README.md

-# ACL and OSPF Configuration – Step-by-Step Guide
+# ACL and OSPF Configuration

 ## 📝Task
 - Use **OSPF (single area)** for routing between the routers.